z00mantwo/BoxTurtleMC/README.md

 Download the latest zip file from the gerber folder.
 This file can then be submitted to one of the PCB manufactures online like [PCBWay.com](https://www.pcbway.com/), [HQ NextPCB](https://www.nextpcb.com/), [ALLPCB](https://www.allpcb.com/) or [JLCPcb.com](https://jlcpcb.com/).
 Orders are usually a minimum of 5 PCBs per order and should be around $30 USD for 5 boards including shipping.
 If this is your first time doing this there are often "first time customer" discounts that can push the cost below $20 including shipping.
 I suggest shopping around to find the best deal.

 Ideally those who go through the process to make circuit boards will make their extra boards available to others at a minimum cost.
-The "[Garage Sale](https://discord.com/channels/1229586267671629945/1320411766290907238)" forum in the BoxTurtle Dsscord is a great place to do this.
+The "[Garage Sale](https://discord.com/channels/1229586267671629945/1320411766290907238)" forum in the BoxTurtle Discord is a great place to do this.

 ## BOM
 All parts are available on Amazon with the exception of the 2 CANBUS plugs.